dimipet/excelMerger/README.md

 application.properties.file=application.properties.xml
 ~~~~

+If you don't create your own file as stated above, the provided `application.properties.sample.xml`will be used, which probably won't work for your purposes.

 Editing these files should be done with a decent text editor.
 For windows users [Notepad++](https://notepad-plus-plus.org).

 ## Structure

-Your configuration file (i.e. `application.properties.xml)` should comply with the `application.properties.xsd` found in the `resources` folder.
+Your configuration file (i.e. `application.properties.xml`) should comply with the `application.properties.xsd` found in the `resources` folder.
 Have a look there if something is not working as expected.

 ### The application.properties.xml